Complete Guide to Government Factoring

 Your questions answered.

 Technically factoring is not a loan.
-It is the purchase of future receivables.
+It is the purchase of your accounts receivable.

 Although uncommon, some banks do offer invoice factoring.
-However, because many gov. contracts are lengthy, large-scale projects with very high accounts receivable amounts, banks consider these contracts too risky to take on.
+However, because many government contracts are lengthy, large-scale projects with large dollar amounts, banks might consider these contracts too risky to take on.

 Simple.
 Intuitive.
 Government Invoice Factoring.